 More than pizzas

 Every Bitcoin Pizza Day, you’ll find more than pizzas inside the crypto world.
 Several specialized companies also make offers, discounts, and giveaways to celebrate.
-Ballet, a hardware wallet provider, is one of them.
+Ballet, a hardware A crypto wallet is a user-friendly software or hardware used to manage private keys.
+There are software wallets for desktop...
+More provider, is one of them.
 To celebrate the day this year, Ballet is offering a nice pizza-keychain along with every purchase from its online store.
 This, and a free ticket to a webinar by its CEO, Bobby Lee.

 In a similar vein, Trezor is offering a double pack of hardware wallets with a 10% discount, and BitBox offers one hardware wallet and “The Little Bitcoin Book” with a 9% discount.
 More than this, on Twitter, we can find a lot of giveaways for the day.
 For example, Sunny Bitcoin (managed by a popular angel investor), is giving away around $400 in BTC only by following and retweeting.